theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ## Automatically recognising a header row

 A header row in a CSV includes short descriptive names of the data underneath.
 The header is paramount to get a minimal understanding of the data.
 Unfortunately, if the header is not in line 1, the machine has to guess where else it might be.
 This may be a simple task if the first few rows are empty.
 In many cases, however, the first few lines contain metadata such as the title or the source.
 Some otherwise genuine CSVs have multiple headers.
+In our analysis we only analysed those files that are already machine-readable.

 The following steps create an algorithm that has a good chance of recognising the header row: